 For most people, there is no one identifiable cause of high blood pressure.
 This type of high blood pressure is called primary (essential) hypertension and tends to develop gradually over a period of years.
 However, there are a number of factors that contribute to high blood pressure and these include:

-- Age – as you grow older, blood pressure tends to rise
+- Age – as we grow older , blood pressure tends to rise

 - Being overweight

 - Being inactive – lack of regular exercise